carbon-design-system/carbon-components-vue/packages/core/src/components/cv-data-table/cv-data-table-notes.md

 - data: Two dimensional array of strings.
 - rows-selected: An array containing the selected row values.
 Supports v-model via the row-select-changes event.

-- action-bar-label: (optional) alternative aria label for the toolbar
 - auto-width: (optional) table will size use auto sizing
 - borderless: (optional) table will have no border
 - overflow-menu(optional) : An array of overflow menu labels.
 On click CvDataTable will raise an 'overflow-menu-click' event passing an object containing menuIndex, menuLabel and rowValue